zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/merge-keep-identity.md

 ---
 Name: MergeKeepIdentity
-LastMod: 2023-03-01
+LastMod: 2025-06-24
 ---

 # MergeKeepIdentity

 ## Description

-The `BulkOperation.InsertKeepIdentity` sets if the source identity value should be preserved on `Merge`.
+The `BulkOperation.InsertKeepIdentity` sets whether the source identity value should be preserved on `Merge`.
 When not specified, identity values are assigned by the destination.

 In the following example, the `MergeKeepIdentity` is enabled and the specified value for `IdentityInt` column will be stored in the database instead of the database generated values on `MERGE` operation.